Marijuana and Memory Loss: What Does the Research Say?

 While acute cannabis use does impair memory function, for the most part these impairments appear to be temporary.
 A 2002 clinical trial observed that THC did exhibit detrimental effects on episodic memory and learning during intoxication, but that by 24 to 48 hours post-consumption, this impairment had completely dissipated.
 Additionally, acute cannabis use doesn’t appear to affect the ability to recall existing memories.

 There are several other important factors which can affect exactly how cannabis use might impact certain types of memory.

-Scientists studying the relationship between genetics and cannabis use have found that a polymorphism in the catechol-O-methyltransferase (COMT) gene has the ability to moderate .
+Scientists studying the relationship between genetics and cannabis use have found that a polymorphism in the catechol-O-methyltransferase (COMT) gene has the ability to moderate the effects of THC on verbal memory.
 This means that genetic variation could play a part in cannabis-related memory studies and could explain some amount of variation and inconsistency between different studies.